-Corey’s business name (Pacific Northwest ProWash) is an excellent example of all those advice points above.
+Corey’s business name (Pacific Northwest ProWash) is an excellent example of all those points above.

 Once you have a name idea, run it by your friends and family.
 Test it on Google Trends.
 Read this article on five tools for naming a business.
 Finally, register your business name with the government.

 Step 6: Establish A Legal Structure

 You need to establish a legal structure.
 For best results, work with an attorney, accountant, tax specialist, or government official.